filebrowser/filebrowser/README.md

 ### Run it

 If you have already installed everything above to meet the requirements for what you want to do, let's start.
-Firstly, open the terminal and navigate to your clone of ```caddy-cms```.
+Firstly, open the terminal and navigate to your clone of ```caddy-hugo```.
 Then execute:

 ```
 go-bindata [-debug] -pkg assets -o assets/assets.go templates/ assets/css/ assets/js/ assets/fonts/